Q SCI 190: Quantitative Analysis for Environmental Science: (SLN 18481) --- Spring 2013

 • The web is used to deliver all course content.
 Students are responsible for accessing this information and for learning the course material.
 This requires self-discipline and vigilance to ensure that enough study time is devoted to this course on a daily basis.

 • The instructors use email to communicate with the class and a discussion board is available for students to submit questions or comments.
-In addition, our course RG holds office hours to provide individual attention when needed.
+In addition, our course TA holds office hours to provide individual attention when needed.

 At the beginning of each week, we send an email outlining the week's topics and the text chapter covered.
 We cover one chapter of our text per week.
 Every two weeks we have a closed book hourly exam and we end the class with a closed book comprehensive final exam.
 Please review the web page that describes how the class is graded.